-This was a key recommendation from both of our Never Too Young reports and is especially important as people diagnosed with Lynch syndrome usually develop bowel cancer under the age of 50.
-Lynch syndrome is estimated to cause over 1,000 cases of bowel cancer in the UK every year, many of them in people under the age of 50.
+We’re campaigning to improve the diagnosis and care of people diagnosed with Lynch syndrome – a genetic condition that can increase the lifetime risk of bowel cancer to up to 80%.
+Lynch syndrome is estimated to cause over 1,200 cases of bowel cancer in the UK every year, many of them under the age of 50.

 What are the issues?